Yay! it is spring again! Time to get those fluorescent white hairy flaky dry skinned bodies out on display and those Urgghh unkempt feet!

 At a good guess, your hands are most probably as dry as are your feet – so repeat the treatment above minus the foot buffer, and use a hand scrub such as Jurlique’s Exfoliating hand treatment which protects, exfoliates and deep cleanses at the same time.

 Or, you make your own deep exfoliating AHA hand exfoliant.

 Pour approximately a teaspoon full of Apple Cider Vinegar into the palm of one hand.
 Massage vinegar into your skin especially the nails and cuticles until it is completely massaged in.
-Apple cider vinegar has the ph of approximate 2.5 to 3.
-It is also a Alpha Hydroxy Acid.
+Apple cider vinegar has a ph of approximate 2.5 to 3.
+It is also an Alpha Hydroxy Acid.
 What this means is, that it exfoliates the skin more efficiently than a manual scrub alone will.

 You can also apply and massage in the Apple Cider Vinegar into your feet, but make sure like your hands that your skin is dry before applying it.

 Once the vinegar is massaged in, massage a manual scrub made up of 1 teaspoon sugar, and 1 teaspoon coconut oil mixed together with a drop of lavender essential oil for a soothing calming scent, into your skin.

 The longer you leave the apple cider vinegar on the skin, the more effective the treatment, and by adding the scrub over the top, you are increasing the results!